brabijan/images/readme.md

 Brabijan\Images\DI\ImagesExtension::register($configurator);
 ```

-Package contains trait, which you have to use in class, where you want to use image storage.
+Package contains trait, which you will have to use in class, where you want to use image storage.
 This works only for PHP 5.4+, for older version you can simply copy trait content and paste it into class where you want to use it.

 ```php
 <?php